-Benin's economy relies heavily on agriculture and informal trade in re-export and transit to Nigeria, which accounts for about 20 percent of GDP.
-This informality, the main characteristic of the Beninese economy, concerns 90% of the active population.
-Real GDP growth has increased from 4% in 2016 to around 5.5% in 2017.
-The recent economic performance is largely the result of the reforms undertaken as part of the 2016-2021Government Action Plan, aimed at increasing public investment in productive sectors such as infrastructure, agriculture, tourism and basic services.
-The significant increases in agricultural production, particularly in the cotton sector, the rise in electricity production and the economic recovery in Nigeria, which technically came out of recession in the third quarter of 2017, also contributed to rebound of economic activity.
-The country remains vulnerable to exogenous shocks, mainly weather conditions, prices of agricultural and extractive raw materials (cotton and oil) and the economic situation of its main trading partner, Nigeria.
+Benin's economy mainly relies on its informal trade in re-export and transit to Nigeria, which accounts for about 20% of GDP, and on agriculture.
+This informal sector, the main feature of the Beninese economy, generates 90% of the working population.
+Real GDP increased from 4% in 2016 to about 5.5% in 2017.
+The improved economic performance in 2016-17 was mainly the result of reforms undertaken under the Government's 2016-21 Action Plan to increase public investment in productive sectors such as infrastructure, agriculture, tourism and basic services.
+This positive outlook is also due to substantial increases in agricultural production, particularly in the cotton sub-sector (estimated at 450,000 tons in 2016), an increase in electricity production and the economic recovery of Nigeria, which technically emerged from recession in the third quarter of 2017.
+The country remains vulnerable to exogenous shocks, mainly adverse weather conditions, prices of agricultural and extractive raw materials (cotton and oil) and the situation of its main trading partner, Nigeria.

 Benin's financial system includes 16 commercial banks supervised by the Central Bank of West African States (BCEAO).
 The banking sector is supervised and prudentially controlled by the West African Economic and Monetary Union (WAEMU) Banking Commission, which is responsible for granting and withdrawing authorizations for credit institutions, including taking administrative and disciplinary measures and imposing sanctions on credit institutions.

 The Inter-African Conference on Insurance Markets (CIMA) supervises the activities of the players at the regional level.
 CIMA's role is to assist national authorities in regulating the insurance sector and to ensure compliance with prudential rules.